How many watts did you put out on today's run?

 The calculator that I've provided below brings the bike and the run into a common unit (watts) so that you can assess how well you applied this 'back end loaded' race distribution.

 Because this calculator compares apples to apples, i.e. it converts run output into the equivalent bike watts, you can compare directly how well your "run power" matches up to your bike power.
-This is distinct from most of the run power meters which, while useful in their own right, give very different bike v run numbers for a given fitness level.
+This is distinct from some of the run power meters which, while useful in their own right, give very different bike v run numbers for a given fitness level.

 By comparing directly, we can say that for almost all well paced 70.3 & Ironman events, your run power from this calculator should be greater than your (normalized) power on the bike due to the lower air speeds involved and the fact that a good chunk of power increases on the bike, especially on the flats are given up to increased drag rather than to forward propulsion.